corinnpope/cp_site/_posts/2020-03-17-reflection-new-project.md

 If you're looking at an exact answer, I'd say "it depends".
 However, if you forced me to give broad reaching advice, I'd say 2 years plus however much time you need to accomplish the following:
 * Reach whatever personal goals you have set for yourself
-* Gain the particular skills you know you'll need
+* Gain the particular skills you know you'll need for your next project

 For a little background, I spent my apprenticeship at a graphic design company who offered their services in a "productized" model.
 In the time that I was there, we grew from a small team of 10 or so to 25-ish employees on the US side, and from 100 or so designers to over 250 designers on the Phillippines side.

 The goal for my apprenticeship was to understand how a small(ish) internet based business is run, what the big challenges are, how one may tackle them, and get some reps in on the company dime and time on how to run a product and a business.
 I promised myself I'd take in every bit of learning I could, give my all to the role, take ownership wherever possible, and see what I could accomplish.

-I had learned the guts of how something I'd like to run could be run, from marketing and sales to product, customer service, and development.
+During my time there, I learned the guts of how something I'd like to run could be run, from marketing and sales to product, customer service, and development.
 And then some.

-During that time I had two particularly helpful experiences.
-First, running a software product that was a side project for the company.
-This showed me what running a small SaaS would probably be like realistically.
+I also had two particularly helpful experiences.
+The first experience was running a software product that was a side project for the company.
+I learned what running a small SaaS would really be like.
 Second, I led a small product team that was able to ship some really cool stuff.
-I'm really proud of the work we did there and was fortunate to work with a really great time.
+I'm really proud of the work we did there and was fortunate to work with a really great group of people.

 2.4 years in I knew it was time to go.

 Even with all the great experiences I was having, I was starting to bump up against some barriers.
 I started to realize that I may be best suited for earlier stage work and that the detailed, process-oriented work that is required to take a company beyond ten million may not be my forte and was not enjoyable work for me.
+That was turning into the majority of my work.
 Also, while I loved managing, I missed creating.

 If I stayed longer, I could learn how to lead larger teams.
 That's cool and all — but my long-term goal is not to build some massive business with hundreds of employees.
 It's to build a small team that builds a meaningful product that customers love.
 Keyword _small_.